Name of the company: Dock Financial S.A.

-Our legitimate interests as referred to above (and below) include our legitimate business purposes and commercial interests in operating our business in a customer-focused, efficient and sustainable manner, in accordance with all applicable legal and regulatory requirements.
+Our legitimate interests as referred to above (and below) include our legitimate business purposes and commercial interests in operating our business in a customer-focused, efficient, and sustainable manner, in accordance with all applicable legal and regulatory requirements.

 Using your data for fraud prevention

 If we, or a fraud prevention agency, determine that you pose a risk of fraud or money laundering, we may refuse to provide you the prepaid products or services you have requested.
 We may also stop providing existing services to you.
 A record of any fraud or money laundering risk will be retained by us and the fraud prevention agencies.
 It may also result in others refusing to provide products, services, financing or employment to you.
-If you have any questions about our processing of your data for fraud purposes, please contact us via the details provided above.
+If you have any questions about our processing of your data for fraud prevention purposes, please contact us via the details provided above.

-When Crosscard and fraud prevention agencies process your personal data, we do so on the basis that we have a legitimate interest to process your data in such way, in order to protect our business and to comply with the various laws that apply to us.
+When Crosscard and fraud prevention agencies process your personal data, we do so on the basis that we have a legitimate interest to process your data in such a way, in order to protect our business and to comply with the various laws that apply to us.
 Such processing may also be a contractual requirement in relation to the services you have requested from us.